ruizhideng/wgs_pipeline/README.md

 # This pipeline used to call variants
 # 1. Command-line argument is work_dir

-1. work_dir is path/, like /your_path/wgs_analysis
+1. work_dir is path/, like /ruizhi/wgs_analysis

-2. your fasta files are stored at work_dir/fasta_files
+2. your fasta files are stored at work_dir/fasta_file, like /ruizhi/wgs_analysis/fasta_file

 3. GATK bundle is stored at /work_dir/resources/gatk/bundle